-My kids LOVE French Toast.
-Plus, I had a French Brunch this weekend and some of my friends eat paleo!
+My kids LOVE French Toasts.
+Plus, I had a French Brunch this weekend, and some of my friends eat paleo!
 So it was a great surprise to serve those Paleo French toast.
-I used my keto bread loaf recipe for me as it contains less carbs.
-But tried a new bread for the kids, I was lucky to get my hands on the new Paleo Almond Turmeric Cricket Bread from Home St. I absolutely love its yellow color and the texture looks exactly like a regular bread – amazing for a grain free bread!
+I used my keto bread loaf recipe as it contains fewer carbs.

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!